flukejones/asusctl/README.md

 ## Installing

-Download repositories are available [here](https://download.opensuse.org/repositories/home:/luke_nukem:/asus/) for the main distros.
+Download repositories are available [here](https://download.opensuse.org/repositories/home:/luke_nukem:/asus/) for the latest versions of Fedora, Ubuntu, and openSUSE.

 ---